Skip to main content

 Added in v1.32

-8-bit Rotational quantization (RQ) was added in v1.32.
+8-bit Rotational quantization (RQ) for the HNSW vector index was added in v1.32.

 8-bit RQ provides up-to 4x compression while maintaining 98-99% recall in internal testing.
 It is generally recommended for most use cases as the default quantization techniques.